 Photos for Internet Dating

 However, traditional headshot or lifestyle photographs are not usually ideal for online dating profiles.
-This is especially true in the greater Los Angeles area where there's a perceived stigma associated with the acting profession and the headshots often found in dating profiles.
+This is especially true in the greater Houston area where there's a perceived stigma associated with the acting profession and the headshots often found in dating profiles.

 Therefore, if you post an obvious "headshot" as your profile photo, you're often narrowing the field of individuals who might consider you for their potential match.